1. The First Anglo-Burmese War began in __________.

 Explanation: Gillespie was killed during the assault on Nalapani Fort.

-36. The British General who eventually succeeded in the Nepal campaign was:
+36. The British General who eventually succeeded in the Nepal campaign was__________.

 A) Sir David Ochterlony